 - Update your software and apps.
 One of the easiest ways to secure your information is to keep your software and apps up to date.
 Keeping them automatically updated ensures that security vulnerabilites are fixed.

 - Don’t take the bait!
 Recognize and report phishing.
 If a message seems odd or too good to be true, be cautious and trust your instincts.
 If you receive an email or text asking you to provide personal information, log into an account, or donate to a charity, contact the sender directly using the phone number or website you know, not the link in the email or text.
 Report anything suspicious to email@example.com.

 - Don’t open attachments unless you know the sender and you’re expecting the document.
-Mouse over (or long press on) links to make sure they are going someplace you want to go.
-Simple changes in a website address can take you places that are meant to trick you into giving, doing or sharing things you did not intend.
-Verify before you click, open or share.
+Mouse over (or long-press on) links to make sure they are going someplace you want to go.
+Simple changes in a website address can take you to scam websites.

-- Only accept DUO or other 2FA prompts when YOU are initiating a login.
-If you receive a DUO or 2FA prompt when you are not attempting to log in or if the prompt comes via an unfamiliar method, it may be a bad actor attempting to gain access to your account.
+- Only accept DUO or other two-factor authentication prompts when YOU are initiating the login.
+If you receive a DUO or other two-factor authentication prompt when you are not attempting to log in, or if the prompt comes via an unfamiliar method, it may be a bad actor attempting to gain access to your account.